Conservation and restoration of lacquerware: Production and history of lacquer

 Lacquer is a type of varnish or surface coating, which is diluted with solvent and applied in several coats to seal a substrate, hardening via a chemical reaction to create a seal.
 There are two main categories of lacquer: Asian lacquer and European lacquer.

 Asian lacquer

 Traditional Asian lacquer has been used for centuries and is derived from sap, prominently that from the Urushi tree; part of the sumac family grown throughout Japan, China and Korea.
-Sap from the tree contains a chemical compound called urishiol that hardens when exposed to humidity.
+Sap from the tree contains a chemical compound called urushiol that hardens when exposed to humidity.
 The sap is processed to remove impurities.
 The production of lacquerware involves a process of applying a ground layer, oftentimes lacquer mixed with other substances such as clay or a layer of fabric, followed by many very thin layers of processed lacquer to a substrate, typically wood, and allowing them to dry completely, then curing and polishing.